hashicorp/setup-terraform/README.md

 ## Outputs

 This action does not configure any outputs directly.
-However, when you set the `terraform_wrapper` input to `true`, the following outputs is available for subsequent steps that call the `terraform` binary.
+However, when you set the `terraform_wrapper` input to `true`, the following outputs are available for subsequent steps that call the `terraform` binary.

 - `stdout` - The STDOUT stream of the call to the `terraform` binary.